angrykoala/vue-workshop/README.md

 </style>
 ```

 The `<style>` directive, by default, will contain `css` styles that will be injected into the final page.
-The 2 directives added are optional:
+The 2 extra directives are optional:
 * **lang**: This define the language to use, in this case we will be using [scss](https://sass-lang.com/documentation/syntax) instead of plain css.
 * **scoped**: This marks the css to **only** affect the current component.
-It is recommended to **always** add this directive, and leave any global css to a common css file.
+It is recommended to **always** add this directive, and delegate any global styles to a common css file.

-The content of the `<style>` is just plain **scss**, which works similarly to css.
+> The content of the `<style>` **scss** code, which works similarly to css.
 Plain **css** can also be used.

 ## Split into components

-As our application grows, using a single component stops being a good idea, we need to split our application into separate components.
+As our application grows, using a single component stops being efficient, we will need to split our application into separate components eventually.

 Because a Vue app is, in itself, a component (root), all other components will hang from it, so our app will end up structured like a tree.

 Each component will, ideally, contain a template, logic and style decoupled from other components, so we can move and reuse each component as a self-contained entity.
 In real apps, however, components need to communicate to update and react.
-To achieve this wew use **props** and **events**.
+To achieve this we use **props** and **events**.

 ![](./images/parent_child_diagram.png)

-* **Props**: A parent can send reactive data to its children, each time this data changes, the child will be rendered accordingly.
+* **Props**: A parent can send reactive properties to its children, each time this data changes, the child will render.
-* **Events**:
+* **Events**: Like the `@click` event we already used in a button, out components can also emit custom events that the parent may capture to update itself.

+> Props+Events are the default ways of communication between components in Vue, but as our application grows, other tools such as [Vuex](https://vuex.vuejs.org) become necessary.

-### Detail view
+### Detailed view
 Let's move our **detail** view into a separate component in a new file `detail.vue`.

 ```html